antixenoinitiative/axiwiki/Unlocking-Engineers.md

 # How To Unlock
 A few guides exist on how to unlock engineers.
 The rough overview is that each engineer needs two things met: some achivement, and some cargo delivery.

-A guide for unlocking engineers can be found [here](https://cmdrs-toolbox.com/guides/engineering-unlock).
+> <a style='font-size: 1.25rem;'>Unclassified Relic Skip</a>
+<span></span>
+It should be noted that bringing an Unclassified Relic (guardian-thargoid hybrid) to Arque or Meene bypasses Palin's and Ram Tah's meeting-requirements and referals.
+You will still need to do their delivery task.
+<span></span>

-> It should be noted that bringing a guardian-thargoid hybrid relic to Arque bypasses Palin's 5000ly travel requirement.
-You may be able to acquire such a relic bi asking in the [Anti-Xeno Initiative Discord](https://discord.gg/antixenoinitiative).
+You may be able to acquire such a relic by asking in the [Anti-Xeno Initiative Discord](https://discord.gg/antixenoinitiative)'s training-channels.
+For making your own Unclassified Relic you will need a regular Guardian Relic and transform it at an active Thargoid-Surface Site.

 Some CMDRs, particularly those purchasing the game after the release of the Odyssey expansion, report having access to certain engineers without meeting the prerequisites for unlock.
 These include: